 The algorithm to be used to order the Transfer Frames is not specified by CCSDS, but shall be defined by project organizations considering factors such as priority, release rate, isochronous timing requirements, etc.

-When the MC Managed Parameter ‘Transfer Frame Type’ equals ‘Fixed Length’, the MC Multiplexing Function shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.
+When references [3], [4], or [5] are in use (i.e. Managed Parameter ‘Physical Channel Transfer Frame Type’ equals ‘Fixed Length’), the MC Multiplexing Function shall create an OID Transfer Frame to preserve the continuity of the transmitted stream in the event that there are no valid Transfer Frames available for transmission at a release time.

 NOTES